27 Apr Sports Injury: Common Problems and Physio Solutions

 The image of an international footballer crumbling to the ground, clutching his knee, and crying out in pain is a common sight we witness.
 It is a staunch reminder that injuries can happen at any time.
 Mostly, when you least expect it.
 It can end an athlete’s season and, from what some doctors have said, may alter his career.
 For those of us living an active and/or athletic lifestyle, it could happen to anyone—but most of us don’t have a team of expert therapists to help us get back in shape.

 Any time you venture out into the field, no matter what the sport or exercise and regardless of location, one is always at the risk of injury.
 Sports injuries are commonly caused due to excess, direct impact, or the application of force that is greater than the body part can structurally endure.
 There are two kinds of sports injuries: acute and chronic.
 Damage that occurs suddenly, such as a sprained ankle caused by an uncomfortable landing, is known as an acute injury.
 Chronic injuries are caused by recurring overuse of muscle groups or joints.
 Poor technique and structural abnormalities can also contribute to the development of chronic injuries.
 Medical investigation of any sports injury is important, because you may be hurt more severely than you think.
 For example, what seems like an ankle sprain may actually be a bone fracture.

 Types of sports injuries

-- Bruises – a blow can cause small bleeds into the skin.
+- Bruises – a blow can cause small bleeds on the skin.

 - Cuts and abrasions – are usually caused by falls.
 The knees and hands are particularly prone.